Introduction

 Bradley-Terry Model

-At its core, SpergSort uses the Bradley-Terry model which posits that each item i has a latent “strength” parameter
+At its core, SpergSort uses the Bradley-Terry model which posits that each item i has a latent โstrengthโ parameter $\beta_i$, and the probability of item i being preferred over item j is:

 Rather than using a fixed comparison sort algorithm, SpergSort employs an adaptive strategy that prioritizes comparisons that would be most informative.
 For each potential comparison between items i and j, we calculate a score: